UNIVERSITY-WIDE CORE RESEARCH FACILITIES

 Core facilities coming soon:

-- Preclinical (Small Animal) Imaging Core Facility (PICF) – available from late 2014
+- Preclinical (Small Animal) Imaging Core Facility (PICF) – available from early 2015

 The University is also looking to develop a clinical imaging core facility and a research and prototype foundry, both scheduled to open in 2016.